Blendify/blender-manual/blender_docs/manual/rigging/constraints/interface/adding_removing.rst

    | Hotkey:   :kbd:`Shift-Ctrl-C`

 Adds a constraint to the active object.
-The type of constraint must be chosen from a pop up menu, though it can be changed later from the *Add Constraint (with Targets)* Operator panel.
+The type of constraint must be chosen from a pop-up menu, though it can be changed later from the *Add Constraint (with Targets)* Operator panel.
 If there is an other object selected besides the active one, that object will be the constraint target (if the chosen constraint accepts targets).